MaayanLab/GTExTissueNotebooks/react/README.md

-GTEx RNA-seq Analysis Notebooks with updated React-Scatter-Board visualizations
+# GTEx Tissue-Specific RNA-seq Analysis Notebooks
+The notebooks in this folder contain updated React-Scatter-Board and React-GSEA visualizations.